-RCEA's share of the Reference Portfolio largely aligns with the broader Program goals, however, its current portfolio does not meet the SB 350 requirement that 65 percent of RCEA's RPS needs must be met by renewable resources under long-term (at least 10 year) contracts by 2021 (Figure 7Figure 6).
-RCEA is committed to procuring 65 percent of its RPS needs by 2021 meeting this requirement.
+RCEA's share of the Reference Portfolio largely aligns with the broader Program goals, however, its current portfolio does not meet the SB 350 requirement that 65 percent of RCEA's RPS needs must be met by renewable resources under long-term (at least 10 year) contracts by 2021 (Figure 7).
+RCEA is committed to meeting this requirement.